mrnorman/YAKL/README.md

 ## Handling Class Methods Called from Kernels

 If you have a class method prefixed with `YAKL_INLINE`, meaning you intend to potentially call it from a `parallel_for` kenel, you must delcare it as `static`.
 This is not a firm requirement in CUDA, but it is in HIP and likely SYCL as well.
 Also, it makes sense from a C++ perspective. `static` member functions belong to the class itself, not any particular object or instantiation of that class.
 Therefore, it does not use the `this->` pointer.
 This idea is moot if you plan on inlining the function; however, strictly speaking, you shouln't open yourself up to the possibility of calling a function via the `this->` pointer.
 Therefore the function should be static.

+## A Note on Thread Safety

+If you want to create and destroy YAKL `Array` objects or allocate and free `Gator` pool memory within a threaded region (CPU threads), you will need to ensure that you compile the C++ files that use YAKL with OpenMP enabled (e.g., `-fopenmp` for GNU or `-qsmp=omp` for IBM XL).
+There are complicated reasons why YAKL's thread safety must rely on OpenMP rather than something better like `std::mutex`.
+Some versions of CUDA require the `Array` class destructors to be valid on the device, and `std::mutex` is not valid on the device.
+Since destructors have reference counters that must be protected from thread races, OpenMP is the only option due to CUDA restrictions.

+For instance, if you have a Fortran program that has a threaded region calling YAKL C++ code that's targetting the GPU using nvcc + GNU, then you need to ensure you add `-fopenmp` to `YAKL_CUDA_FLAGS`.

 ## Future Work